Module 2: GuideLLM benchmarking

 • Installed and configured GuideLLM

-• Benchmarked 4 models with different architectures and GPU allocations
+• Benchmarked two models with very different architectures and GPU allocations

-• Correlated synthetic benchmarks with real-world game performance
+• Correlated synthetic benchmarks with real-world WordSwarm game performance

 Key takeaways:

-• Synthetic benchmarks measure raw inference speed — useful for capacity planning
+• Synthetic benchmarks measure raw speed, but capability matters for task performance

 Next: Head to the Conclusion for a summary and next steps.